Hubear-MUC/Argument-Viewer/README.md

 Note: "argview" is an example name to show how to invoke.
 During compilation another name for the executable may be choosen.

 Code extent: max.
-112 bytes
+144 bytes

 -----------------

 Version history
 ---------------

+Version 2.0

+Also the lengths of the arguments gets counted and displayed.

 Version 1.0